 In 2018, our top two clients accounted for 32.8% and 21.8% of our total revenues, respectively.
 In 2019, our top two clients accounted for 68.2% and 11.1% of our total revenues, respectively.
-For the six months ended June 30, 2020, our top two clients accounted 81.6% and 7.1% of our total revenues, respectively.

 Interest Rate Risk

 We are exposed to interest rate risk on our interest-bearing liabilities.
 As of December 31, 2019, a hypothetical 1% increase or decrease in annual interest rates of RMB-denominated borrowings, US-denominated borrowings and MYR-denominated borrowings, in aggregate, would increase or decrease total interest expense by approximately RMB14.9 million (US\$2.1 million).